Public Debt Feeds Special Interest Pressures

 As we discussed in our previous article, “Fiscal Federalism Turned Upside Down,” the more state and local governments depend on federal transfers, the more control the federal government has over state and local fiscal affairs.
 In addition to federal transfers, relying on investment income from U.S. Treasury securities can create another avenue for federal control.

 A similar case could be said for other private investors, especially those in the financial sector.
-Private sector actors, especially those treasury securities holders, received trillions of dollars in government aid in response to the COVID-19 economic downturn.
-That aid, of course, came with strings attached.
-This comes with requirements to follow pandemic protocols.
+Private sector actors, especially those Treasury securities holders, received trillions of dollars in government aid in response to the COVID-19 economic downturn.
+That aid, of course, came with strings attached, such as requirements to follow pandemic protocols.
 Similarly, the Inflation Reduction Act required recipients to comply with climate and equity requirements.

-Research from the Mercatus Center’s QuantGov project finds that total restrictions (“sum of the number of times the words shall, must, may not, required, and prohibited show up in the regulatory text”) have increased dramatically since 1970.
-Changes to the restrictions of specific industries that directly affect domestic treasury security holders are shown in Figure 2.
+Research from the Mercatus Center’s QuantGov project shows that total restrictions (“sum of the number of times the words shall, must, may not, required, and prohibited show up in the regulatory text”) have increased dramatically since 1970.
+Changes to the restrictions of specific industries that directly affect domestic Treasury securities holders are shown in Figure 2.

 Figure 2: Cumulative Restrictions by Industry Cluster.
 [Note: Shaded areas indicate period of recession.]
 (Source: Patrick McLaughlin, Jonathan Nelson, Thurston Powers, Michael Gilbert, and Stephen Strosko, RegData US 4.0 Annual (dataset), QuantGov, Mercatus Center at George Mason University, Arlington, Va., 2021)